On this page

 Before signing up for one of these cards, find out if you’re able to get financial assistance.
 You’ll also want to consider exploring options like payment plans through your medical provider, negotiating your bill, a low-interest personal loan or paying for your bills with a low- or no-interest APR credit card.

-Medical cards don’t always cover all medical services or procedures.
-Some may only cover in-hospital services and non-elective surgeries, while others are specific to more cosmetic and elective procedures.
-These cards are only accepted by participating medical providers and hospitals, which may accept one card but not another.
+Medical credit cards don’t always cover all medical services or procedures.
+Some may only cover in-hospital services and non-elective surgeries, while others are specific to cosmetic and elective procedures.
+Unless your medical credit card has a Visa, Mastercard or American Express logo, it is only accepted by participating medical providers and hospitals.

-You generally apply for a medical credit card where you receive healthcare (like at your doctor’s office, or a hospital) or in some cases, online.
+You generally apply for a medical credit card where you receive healthcare (like at your doctor’s office or a hospital).
+Many medical card providers allow customers to apply online and then use the card to pay for services at participating medical offices and providers.
 These cards typically require an application and may sometimes include a credit check.
 You can be denied if you don’t meet the credit standards, which depend on each issuer.

 If you’re approved, check to see if the card information and payment history will be reported to one of the three major credit bureaus.
 Not all will; some will report only if you become delinquent and your account is sent to collections.